riceissa/issarice.com/drafts/spaced-repetition.md

 the back, being blocked by all the clozes i have. i can keep doing this periodically so that it will usually be the case that i only have a huge backlog of cloze deletions (and of nothing else).

+# effects on non-SRS memories of using SRS?

+does spaced repetition "force out" more memories that are not tracked using SRS? e.g. consider someone who reads a lot of news articles.
+If they start using SRS for math and japanese vocabulary and lesswrong articles, will they forget more news articles at a faster rate than if they hadn't used SRS at all?